exercism/bash/exercises/practice/leap/.approaches/boolean-chain/content.md

 Inside an arithmetic expression, variables can be used without the dollar sign.

-See [Conditional Constructs][conditional-constructs] in the bash manual.
+See [the Conditional Constructs section][conditional-constructs] in the Bash manual.

 [conditional-constructs]: https://www.gnu.org/software/bash/manual/bash.html#Conditional-Constructs